Arncliffe

 Arncliffe features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-Arncliffe's dwelling structures, as per the latest Census, comprised 40.2% houses and 59.9% other dwellings.
-In comparison, Sydney metro had 55.9% houses and 44.1% other dwellings.
+Arncliffe's dwelling structure, as per the latest Census, consisted of 40.2% houses and 59.9% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 55.9% houses and 44.1% other dwellings.
 Home ownership in Arncliffe was at 24.9%, with mortgaged dwellings at 33.4% and rented ones at 41.8%.
-The median monthly mortgage repayment was $2,319, lower than Sydney metro's $2,427.
+The median monthly mortgage repayment was $2,319, below Sydney metro's average of $2,427.
 Median weekly rent in Arncliffe was $500, compared to Sydney metro's $470.
-Nationally, Arncliffe's mortgage repayments were higher at $2,319 against the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Nationally, Arncliffe's mortgage repayments were higher at $2,319 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing